H4PE0N/Competitive-Programming/Competitive-Program-Folder/README.md

 This folder has functions that builds up the function library.
 Every folder has a header file and a c file that has functions
 for competitive programming.
 For example has the first  folder
-functions about arrays, manipulation and calculations.
+functions about integer arrays, manipulation and calculations.

 Here is a list of all the folders and what the  program  does: